epfl-ada/ada-2024-project-fadadudata2024/README.md

 ## Acknowledgements

-ChatGPT has been used to rephrase and translate to english some parts of this document as well as some comments in the code.
+ChatGPT has been used to rephrase and translate to english some parts of this document as well as some comments in the code (thank you ChatGPT).